Data-Driven Structured Policy Iteration for Homogeneous Distributed Systems: Convergence and Stability Analyses

-In this section, we provide the convergence and stability analyses of the \ac{D3PI} algorithm.
-For clarity of the discussions, we defer the framework subtleties and extensive detailed proofs to Appendices \ref{sec:setup-analysis} and \ref{sec:proofs}.
-First, we study the structure and gain margins of each local controller and then establish the stability property of the proposed controller for the entire network throughout the learning process of \ac{D3PI} algorithm.
-Lastly, we show the convergence of \ac{D3PI} to a stabilizing suboptimal distributed controller followed by the derivation of a suboptimality bound characterized by the problem parameters.
+In this section, we provide convergence and stability analyses for the \ac{D2SPI} algorithm.
+In this direction, we first study the structure and stability margins of each local controller and proceed to establish stability properties of the proposed controller for the entire network throughout the learning process.
+Lastly, we show the convergence of \ac{D2SPI} to a stabilizing suboptimal distributed controller followed by the derivation of a suboptimality bound characterized by the problem parameters.
+For clarity, we defer some of the subtleties of the analysis and detailed proofs to Appendix \ref{sec:setup-analysis}.

-\\ We begin by introducing a linear group and show its useful properties in our setup.
-For any integer $r \geq 2$, let us define the \textit{patterned linear group} as follows